ben-schulz/deepdust/README.md

 to build python-executable source from the current [JSON-LD Test Suite](https://json-ld.org/test-suite/).

-to run all currently implemented test cases, run:
+to run all currently implemented test cases:

 ```
 python setup.py test